Kamen Rider Zero-One the Movie: Real×Time: Production

 The script was written in February 2020, and it takes place after the final episode of the television series.
 Originally, it depicted an incident that happened within 60 minutes during the finale, but due to being filmed during the Covid-19 state of emergency and the change in release date, it was changed to take place 3 months after the finale.
-The appearance of a new Is, Ark-One’s early appearance being changed to As and other details were altered.
+The appearance of a new Is, Ark-One's early appearance being changed to As and other details were altered.
 Because of this, Ikazuchi and Naki which were originally not planned to appear were added to the film.

-Most of Es’s character speeches and roles in the story were derived from the Old Testament.
+Most of S' character speeches and roles in the story were derived from the Old Testament.

 The scenes in Hiden Intelligence office were shot before the series finale as the set was scheduled to be dismantled after filming was finished.

 Suit Design

 The movie-exclusive form for Kamen Rider Zero-One "Hellrising Hopper" was created from repainting the "Shining Assault Hopper" suit that was used in the series itself.
 The CGI grasshopper that appeared when the character transforms reuses the model that was created for Kamen Rider Zero-Two's transformation.

 Kamen Rider Lucifer was a last-minute addition created by repainting the suit used for Kamen Rider Eden.